wandb/docs/content/guides/models/registry/organize-with-tags.md

 Like other artifacts, you can fetch an artifact from W&B without creating a run or you can create a run and fetch the artifact within that run.
 In either case, ensure to call the artifact object's `save` method to update the artifact on the W&B servers.

-Based on your use case, copy and paste one of the code cells below to add or modify an artifact version's tag.
-Ensure to replace the values in `<>` with your own.
+Copy and paste an appropriate code cells below to add or modify an artifact version's tag.
+Replace the values in `<>` with your own.

 The proceeding code snippet shows how to fetch an artifact and add a tag without creating a new run: